grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* (dark-awesome, like original meaning maybe)
 * [ ] consider using 'nominal' to mean anything you want it to.
 * [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
-* [ ] Need to include a description of Percy somwhere early in the book
+* [ ] Need to include a description of Percy somewhere early in the book
 	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
 	* [ ] Subtly reinforce Percy's beauty in more places:
 		* Right now I think she reads more like the elder captain she will be in later stories